Statement

 Abode of Love

 Perfume Parlour Abode of Love is an Eau de Parfum.
-The fragrance opens with Bergamot, Lemon, and Mandarin, settles into a heart of Iris, Jasmine, and Rose, and dries down to a base of Vanilla, Tonka Bean, Opoponax, and Amber.
+Abode of Love opens with Bergamot, Lemon, and Mandarin, settles into a heart of Rose, Jasmine, and Iris, and dries down to a base of Musk, Amber, Vanilla, and Tonka Bean.
+Perfume Parlour's Abode of Love carries a Statement verdict, a vanilla-led wear.

 A budget Perfume Parlour interpretation of Guerlain Shalimar (1925) - one of the most legendary perfumes ever composed - built around bergamot, iris, and a vanilla-tonka-opoponax drydown.
 Captures the silhouette of the original, not the shadow.